hackbinghamton/WebDevelopmentWorkshop/HTMLCSSminiProject.md

    </section>
 </main>
 <footer>
   Copyleft, 2019
 </footer>
 ```

-# STEP FOUR -- CSS Formatting.
+# 4) Add some CSS Formatting

-Next, write your stylesheet using the CSS links back in the README.
-Below is the CSS for my website thus far.
+To format your webpage, add a stylesheet!
+Stylesheets let you specify things like the position of the content, font styles, margins, and more.
+Here's a sample `style.css` file:

 ```
 body {